bobcat33/sublime-python-terminal/README.md

 - I was only able to test this on a Windows 10 however I believe it may work on other operating systems.

+- **This system requires python to be saved to path.** To check this you can open command prompt and enter `python --version`.

 [Back to Top ^](#sublime-python-terminal)